TedHusted/awake/awake.md/awake.md

 	Tessa looks the other way, clearly distressed.

 	“Thank you, Ms. Harper.
-The video is all that we need for now.”
+The reel is all that we need for now.”

 ###

 “Park, come here, look at this.”

 Tate has the Bluetooth drive plugged into the office view screen, hoping that the copy on the drive was in a higher resolution.
-The video shows the same scene, but the windows in the background are clearer than on the phone version.
+The reel shows the same scene, but the windows in the background are clearer than on the phone version.

 “Does that blur outside the window look familiar?”

 Tate splits the screen and brings up the dashcam footage from Brent’s crash.

-Both videos show a silver blur about the size of a basketball hovering at each scene.
+Both reels show a silver blur about the size of a basketball hovering at each scene.

 “That is not a coincidence,” says Park out loud.